Dinétahdóó Cultural Resources Management, LLC.

-Dinétahdóó is a Navajo word meaning “from among the people.”
-Dinétahdóó CRM works to preserve tribal, community, and personal knowledge of Navajo history and culture and the surrounding cultural landscape, and to enable the Navajo people to have a meaningful voice in the protection of their land.
+Dinétahdóó Cultural Resources Management, LLC.
+(DCRM) works to preserve tribal, community, and personal knowledge of Navajo history and culture and the surrounding cultural landscape, and to enable the Navajo people to have a meaningful voice in the protection of their land.

 Dinétahdóó Cultural Resources Management, LLC (Dinétahdóó or DCRM) is a Navajo woman- and veteran-owned cultural resources management company that is working to preserve tribal, community, and personal knowledge of Navajo history and culture and the surrounding cultural landscape.
 The company enables the Navajo people to have a meaningful voice in the protection of our land and the cultural resources connected to our daily lives as well as to other tribal people.
 Most of the full-time staff members and college interns are Navajo and are from 10 Navajo chapters in New Mexico and Arizona.
 Most important, 100 percent of DCRM’s staff are familiar with the procedures for cultural resources evaluations under Section 106 and NNHPD’s Interim Fieldwork and Report Standards and Guidelines (Permit Package 2010).